Reconciliation is about building better relationships between Aboriginal and/or Torres Strait Islander people, and the wider community.

 Reconciliation Advisory Committee (RAC)

-The Melton City Council Reconciliation Advisory Committee (RAC) meets four times a year to provide advice to Council on:
+The Melton City Council Reconciliation Advisory Committee (RAC) convenes a minimum of four meetings per year to provide advice to Council on:

 - the implementation of Council’s Reconciliation Policy